 Just because we settled another case involving a head injury for a certain amount doesn’t mean your case will settle for the same amount.
 Each case is different.
 Although we may study results from similar past cases, we don’t limit ourselves by what happened in those cases.
 We focus on your case and on your needs for your life going forward.

-Hire Our Brain Injury Lawyers to Protect Your Rights
+Call Our Brain Injury Lawyers to Protect Your Rights

 You deserve to receive respectful and professional treatment from all parties involved.
 Count on our brain injury lawyers to fight tirelessly to help you receive the award you deserve.
 We’ve won seven-figure settlements for some of our past clients, as well as some lesser settlements for less serious injuries.

 Strong Law operates offices in Tacoma, Portland, and Salt Lake City.
-For a free review of your head injury case or of any other personal injury case, contact us as soon as possible at 206-741-1051.
+For a free review of your head injury case or of any other personal injury case, contact us as soon as possible at 206-741-1053.